KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/S4 Modelling neuromusculoskeletal deficits/README.md

 5. A name to your analysis in Misc.AnalysisID
 6. Path of the data folders in Misc.DataPath

+**NOTE:** Please refrain from putting the codes deep in your folder structures since OpenSim's Muscle Analysis is runin this example which generates long filenames.
+If the file name is too long, sometimes the does not get written.

 **Optional inputs:**
 All the optional inputs are described on the https://github.com/KULeuvenNeuromechanics/MuscleRedundancySolver page and can be changed in the ParameterEstimation.m file.